Arson Suspect Arrested In Connection To Fire, Building Collapse That Killed Philadelphia Fire Lt. Sean Williamson

 Sources say authorities recovered surveillance video which shifted the investigation late last week into a criminal case.

-Crews rescued five of them from the rubble, but Lt.
-Williamson was not.
+Crews rescued five of them from the rubble, but Williamson was not.

 Officials announced in the hours after the incident the ATF and Fire Marshal’s office would be jointly investigating.